 A REALTOR® (optional)

-About 90% of buyers choose to work with a real estate agent representing them.
-My buyer clients pay me nothing.
-My commission comes from the purchase of a property, paid for by the seller.
+Close to 90% of buyers choose to work with a real estate agent representing them (NAR).
+My buyer clients pay me nothing as long as the seller is paying even a relatively low commission.
+My commission typically (with no exceptions as of 2023 since I started as a Realtor in 2015) comes from the purchase of a property, paid for by the seller.
 The rare case where a buyer would pay me is if the seller were not paying any buyer's agent commission and we were not able to negotiate one.
-Even then what a buyer would pay GGR would be a very low 2% when the industry standard is 3%.
-Also that fee would be paid to GGR, not directly to me, and could include a referral fee, so after my split when it's all said and done, I may only be getting less than 1% if there is an additional referral fee that is the same as a few homes I've helped buyers to acquire in the past 6 months at the time of this writing.
+Even then what a buyer would pay GRP would be a very low 2% (minimum $2k at the time of this writing for properties <$100k) when the industry standard is 3%.
+Also that fee would be paid to GRP, not directly to me, and could include a referral fee, so after my split when it's all said and done, I may only be getting less than 1% if there is an additional referral fee that is the same as a few homes I've helped buyers to acquire in the past 6 months at the time of this writing.
 While there are some cases where a for sale by owner home will not offer a buyer's agent commission, it is rare that homes are purchased that way and I have never closed on such a home with a buyer before.
 Such properties can be avoided, however, I suggest still considering them in case you find a particularly good deal.
 A FSBO home that is priced to sell, especially one that doesn't have any SBC, is usually going to go for a lower amount than a comparable home that is listed with a Realtor.
 That said, many FSBO homes are overpriced, in part because of the lack of agent coaching on price and other matters.

 Keep in mind that not every real estate agent is a REALTOR®.
 REALTOR®s have higher standards that they are required to abide by.
 Some licensed real estate agents, including at least one that I worked with, have had their REALTOR® designation removed due to unethical behavior.
 Keep in mind that they are still licensed real estate agents while no longer a REALTOR®.